Choose another writer in this calendar:

 Green, Julien's father, was a businessman and Secretary of the American

 was the daughter of a Savannah judge.
-She read the Bible daily and
+Every day, she read her childred

 bed, she would make him say 'The Lord's Prayer' with her in English.